teamniteo/handbook/work-process/user-stories.md

 ### Backlog

-After voting the Scrum master then checks for consensus on the story points, sets the `Estimate` label to that value, removes the `✋ [vote]` prefix and moves the user story from `Estimation` to the top of the `Backlog` pipeline.
+After a user story in `Estimation` pipeline has been voted upon, the Scrum master checks for consensus on the story points and sets the `Estimate` label to that value then moves the user story to the top of the `Backlog` pipeline.

 With a well-defined story and story points, the user story is now ready to be included in the next sprint.